-Right/Top: Jose A. Bernat Bacete / Moment via Getty Images
+Right/Top: Jose A. Bernat Bacete / Moment / Getty Images

-If you’re deciding between cedar and pressure-treated wood, both have their strengths.
+If you’re deciding between cedar and pressure-treated pine, both have their strengths.
 Cedar is a more durable and attractive choice but can get pricey for those on a budget.
-Pressure-treated lumber is more affordable, although it demands more maintenance and won’t last as long.
+Pressure-treated pine is more affordable, although it demands more maintenance and won’t last as long.

-“Both cedar and pressure-treated lumber can be a good choice for your project,” says Andy Kilborn, Angi Expert Review Board member and owner of Andy’s Handyman.
+“Both cedar and pressure-treated lumber can be a good choice for your project,” says Andy Kilborn, Angi Expert Review Board member and owner of Andy’s Handyman Service in Des Moines, IA.
 “Regardless of your choice, make sure you plan for ongoing maintenance to increase the life of your project.”

 Cedar is a softwood with a rich, warm reddish hue and fragrant aroma.
-In its natural state, it resists rot, moisture and pests.
-While it can be expensive, it’s highly durable, long-lasting and low-maintenance.
+In its natural state, it resists rot, moisture, and pests.
+While expensive, it’s highly durable, long-lasting, and low maintenance.

 Cedar’s tight-grained structure and reddish tones make it the more attractive choice, though it fades to a silvery gray over time.
 With regular staining, pressure-treated wood has a superior ability to maintain its color.